Reno River Festival at Wingfield ParkCelebrate the Truckee River in Downtown Reno

 Truckee River Whitewater Park

 The Truckee River Whitewater Park is the stretch of river that flows through Wingfield Park.
-The whitewater features are used for most of the boating competitions during the Reno River Festival.
 Sometimes the terms are used interchangeably, or put together as the Truckee River Whitewater Park at Wingfield.